 Note: Do not use steel wool to clean the liner, as it will scratch the surface.

 With normal use, you don’t have to thoroughly wash the instant pot lid after every use.
 I normally just rinse it with water and check there are no food residues.
 If there are stains, wash the lid with warm soapy water.

-You might have heard of or experienced first hand about the food smell lingering in the sealing ring.
+You might have heard of or experienced firsthand the food smell lingering in the sealing ring.
 The good news is that it can be cleaned.
 The sealing ring is dishwasher safe (top rack).
-However I usually prefer to wash it by hand.
+However, I usually prefer to wash it by hand.

 Getting the odor out of the sealing ring of the Instant Pot

-Another option to clean the sealing ring is to add 2 cups of white vinegar and some lemon juice to the instant pot liner, and running the “Steam” function for 2 minutes.
-Then remove the vinegar and rinse the liner and sealing ring.
+Another option to clean the sealing ring is to add 2 cups of white vinegar and some lemon juice to the instant pot liner and run the “Steam” function for 2 minutes.
+Then, remove the vinegar and rinse the liner and sealing ring.
 Let the sealing ring air dry.
-Some people have liked to show some sunlight to their sealing ring, which also helps to remove the odor.
+Some people have liked showing sunlight to their sealing ring, which also helps remove the odor.

-A recommendation from me is to keep the lid open when you are not cooking, by attaching it to the side of the instant pot handles.
+I recommend keeping the lid open when you are not cooking by attaching it to the side of the instant pot handles.
 See picture.
-This helps to reduce the odors in the ring as it is not closed and can get some air.
+This helps reduce the ring’s odors as it is not closed and can get some air.
 Of course, this only applies if you have the space to keep the instant pot on the counter.

 The food caught between the rim of the Instant Pot can be hard to clean.
 For this, I use a DIY solution.
 Wrap a kitchen towel or microfiber cleaning cloth around a chopstick or anything pointy, and clean by moving the towel around the rim.
 I have also successfully used a paper towel to clean the rim.